xdevplatform/search-tweets-ruby/README.md

 ## Details <a id="details" class="tall">&nbsp;</a>

 ### Configuring the client <a id="configuring" class="tall">&nbsp;</a>

-{{{{{ To start making search requests you will need to configure the client's configuration file.
-This file specifies what search API it should make requests from (it supports 4 versions), and stores settings for many important details such as authentication and file handling.
+This client relies on a YAML configuration file for some fundamental settings, such as the search API you are working with.
+This file also contains your credentials for authenticating with your search API of choice.

+By default, this file has a path of ```./config/config.yaml```.
+You can overwrite this default with the ```-c``` command-line option.

+Here are the default configuration settings with descriptions of each option:

 ```
+#Client options.
 options:
-  search: premium #or enterprise
+  search_type: premium # or enterprise
-  archive: 30day
+  archive: 30day # or fullarchive
-  write_mode: standard-out #options: files, datastore, so/standard/standard-out --> Store activities in local files, in database. or print to system out?
+  write_mode: standard-out # options: files, so/standard/standard-out --> Store activities in local files or print to system out?
-  out_box: ./output #Folder where retrieved data goes.
+  out_box: ./output # Folder where retrieved data goes.
-  counts_to_standard_out: true
-  compress_files: false #[] TODO: compressing output is largely untested.

-#Search configuration details:
+  counts_to_standard_out: true # Always write 'counts' endpoint responses to standard out.
+Force to file with '-w' option.

+#Credentials.
 auth:
-  app_token:  #Either username or app-only bearer token.
+  app_token:  #Either enterprise username or premium app-only bearer token.
-  password:
+  password:   #Enterprise only.

+#Labels used for endpoint URL.
+Client generates URL with these.
 labels:
-  environment: dev
+  environment: dev   #Premium environment name or enterprise endpoint 'label'.
-  account_name:
+  account_name:      #Enterprise only.

 ```

 ### Command-line arguments <a id="arguments" class="tall">&nbsp;</a>

+Once you have the configuration file set up, you can start making requests.
+Search API request parameters (identical across all premium and enterprise APIs) are specified as arguments via the command line.

+[] TODO: update anchors.
+For making Tweet requests ('data') see our request parameter documentation [HERE](https://developer.twitter.com/en/docs/tweets/search/api-reference/enterprise-search).
+For making *number of Tweets* ('counts') see our request parameter documentation [HERE](https://developer.twitter.com/en/docs/tweets/search/api-reference/enterprise-search).

+#### Command-line options:

 ```
 Usage: search-app [options]
     -c, --config CONFIG              Configuration file (including path) that provides account and option selections.
                                        Config file specifies which search api, includes credentials, and sets app options.
-    -r, --rule RULE                  Rule details.
+    -r, --rule RULE                  Rule details (maps to API "query" parameter).
 Either a single rule passed in, or a file containing either a
                                    YAML or JSON array of rules.
-    -s, --start_date START           UTC timestamp for beginning of Search period.
-                                         Specified as YYYYMMDDHHMM, "YYYY-MM-DD HH:MM", YYYY-MM-DDTHH:MM:SS.000Z or use ##d, ##h or ##m.
-    -e, --end_date END               UTC timestamp for ending of Search period.
-                                      Specified as YYYYMMDDHHMM, "YYYY-MM-DD HH:MM", YYYY-MM-DDTHH:MM:SS.000Z or use ##d, ##h or ##m.
     -t, --tag TAG                    Optional.
 Gets included in the  payload if included.
 Alternatively, rules files can contain tags.
+    -s, --start_date START           UTC timestamp for beginning of Search period (maps to "fromDate").
+                                         Specified as YYYYMMDDHHMM, \"YYYY-MM-DD HH:MM\", YYYY-MM-DDTHH:MM:SS.000Z or use ##d, ##h or ##m.
+    -e, --end_date END               UTC timestamp for ending of Search period (maps to "toDate").
+                                      Specified as YYYYMMDDHHMM, \"YYYY-MM-DD HH:MM\", YYYY-MM-DDTHH:MM:SS.000Z or use ##d, ##h or ##m.
+    -m, --max MAXRESULTS             Specify the maximum amount of data results (maps to "maxResults").
+10 to 500, defaults to 100.
+    -l, --look                       "Look before you leap..."
+Triggers the return of counts only via the "/counts.json" endpoint.
+    -d, --duration DURATION          The "bucket size" for counts, minute, hour (default), or day. (maps to "bucket")
+    -x, --exit EXIT                  Specify the maximum amount of requests to make.
+"Exit app after this many requests."
     -w, --write WRITE                'files', 'standard-out' (or 'so' or 'standard'), 'store' (database)
     -o, --outbox OUTBOX              Optional.
 Triggers the generation of files and where to write them.
     -z, --zip                        Optional.
 If writing files, compress the files with gzip.
-    -l, --look                       "Look before you leap..."
-Trigger the return of counts only.
-    -d, --duration DURATION          The 'bucket size' for counts, minute, hour (default), or day
-    -m, --max MAXRESULTS             Specify the maximum amount of data results.
-10 to 500, defaults to 100.
-    -x, --exit EXIT                  Specify the maximum amount of requests to make.
-"Exit app after this many requests."
     -h, --help                       Display this screen.
 ```

 ### Specifying search period start and end times <a id="specifying-times" class="tall">&nbsp;</a>

-{{{{
-When making search requests, if no "start" and "end" parameters are specified, the APIs default to the most recent 30 days.
-The request parameters, ```fromDate``` and ```toDate```, are used to specify the time frame of interest (with a minute granularity).

-IF not specified, the "fromDate" time defaults to 30 days ago from now, and "toDate" time defaults to "now".

-The search APIs use a ```YYYMMDDHHMM``` timestamp format

-Start and End times are specified using the UTC time standard.
-}}}}}
+By default the premium and enterprise search APIs will search from the previous 30 days.
+However, most search requests will have a more specific period of interest.
+With these search APIs the start of the search period is specified with the ```fromDate``` parameter, and the end with ```toDate``` request parameter.

+Both timestamps assume the UTC timezone.
+If you are making search requests based on a local timezone, you'll need to convert these timestamps to UTC.
+These search APIs require these timestamps to have the 'YYYYMMDDHHMM' format.
+As that format suggests, search request periods can have a minute granularity.

+This client uses the 'start' and 'end' aliases for ```fromDate``` and ```toDate``` parameters, and supports additional timestamp formats.

 Start ```-s``` and end ```-e``` parameters can be specified in a variety of ways: